-Brilliantly simple invention designs.
+Brilliantly simple invention designs – solving pain points in the simplest way.
 It’s in our DNA, it’s MAKO’s north star.
 But it’s not always the easiest approach.
 We understand what it’s like to dream big and get lost in extravagant thoughts of creating the invention that will finally do so many wonderful things and will help so many people.
 But how many inventors consider the engineering, designing, or manufacturing side of the process?
 Taking these things into consideration, you’ll start to develop questions about feasibility, cost efficiency, and marketability.
 These are questions that you’ll need to have answers for if you want to get your product onto store shelves or in the hands of investors.

 “It’s something that they don’t think about,” says co-author of this paper, Gabriella Adams, in a quote from the CBC.
 “So when they approach a problem, people tend to ask themselves, ‘What can I add?’
 And they tend not to ask themselves, ‘What can I subtract?
 What can I remove or take away?”

 When it comes to Invention Designs, Less is More

 So how does one encourage this kind of thinking process to create a simple invention design?

 In one of the other experiments, the researchers showed participants a Lego pillar with a roof that was only supported by a single Lego piece.

 After dividing the participants into two groups, the researchers first asked the first group participants to stabilize this Lego roof with specific parameters.
 Participants who complete the task will earn one dollar but each Lego piece that’s added to the structure costs 10 cents.

 - With this information, 40 out of 98 in this first group removed the single support piece allowing the roof to be fixed on the structurally sound pillar.

 Along with the budget information above, the second group of participants was also told that removing pieces from the structure is free and costs nothing.